amsheth/Image_to_COE/README.md

 1) Download Python 3 (developed on 3.11.1 for Windows 10).
 2) Download this entire repository.
 3) Open a terminal inside this repository.
-(PowerShell on Windows) (Optional: Use a python virtual environment, instructions below).
+(PowerShell on Windows) (Optional: Use a python virtual environment (Not Recommended), instructions below).
 4) Run ```pip install -r requirements.txt```.
 This installs all the required packages.
 5) Run ```python main.py```.
 6) Follow the instructions in the terminal.
 There are two provided images to try out: ```cat.jpg``` and ```butterfly.jpg```.